alcheeee/Valorant-Object-Detection/README.md

 ![Capture](https://github.com/alexromain/Valorant-Object-Detection/assets/73396089/8ee83fbc-2fa0-45b6-9d3a-da40fbdb4146)

+#### Using the Application

-To give the model an image or video, first check if the image format is [compatible with the model](#imageextensions), YOLO supports a wide range of formats so that shouldn't be an issue.
+To give the model an image or video, first check if the image format is [compatible with the model](#supported-file-extensions), YOLO supports a wide range of formats so that shouldn't be an issue.

 After that, simply click 'Click Here' to choose a file.

 > [!IMPORTANT]
 > Files you want the model to take in have to be put in the [`application/upload`](application/upload) folder!\
 > For the best results, use **640x640** under [Settings](#settings).
-These YOLO models were trained on a [dataset](#i-used-this-huggingface-dataset-to-train-the-model) that was 416x416, but the pre-trained [YOLOv8 models](https://github.com/ultralytics/ultralytics) are trained on **640x640**, so they perform better at that resolution.
+These YOLO models were trained on a [dataset](#i-used-this-huggingface-dataset-to-train-the-model) that was 416x416, but the pre-trained YOLOv8 models are trained on **640x640**, so they perform better at that resolution.

 Once the model has completed its process, see the results by clicking `Results Folder`.